Hackroy/hakkalex-roy/README.md

 # hakkalex-roy
-this is a my fist repo
+This is a my fist repo
+Author = Alexhackroy